TKeePeR/extjs-tip-toast/README.md

 It display a message (with a title) sliding in from top of the screen, then sliding out.
 The additional styles (warning, info, danger, success) come directly from Bootstrap 3.4.x (@see getbootstrap.com)

-2 files:
+__2 Files:__
-GLC.tip.js  the javascript clas tip.scss    the class file
+- GLC.tip.js  the javascript clas
+- tip.scss    the class file

 ## Usage
 GLC.tip.toast(title, message, options)
 with:
+`
 options: {
   delay: int  => delay in ms (default: 1000)
   remove: true/false => remove the toast (default: true)
   cls: string => toast class (default : ""); could be success, info, warning, danger }
+`
 ## TODO
-- Put everything into a, ExtJS package
+* Put everything into a, ExtJS package
-- Code improvements
+* Code improvements